Stop Asking Me Questions

 “You okay?”

-Manipulation is preferred over genuine caring?
+Manipulation is preferred over genuine caring.
+How awful is Hollywood becoming?

-Phoning in lines is when an actor recites a line
+When an actor recites a line

-with little attention or interest, as if he
+with little attention or interest, as if he or she

 delivered it over the phone from home.